 Marital vs. Separate Property

 When the court divides property and debts, the process is referred to as equitable distribution.
-When this happens, the court will classify assets as either marital or separate.
+When this happens, the court will classify the couple's assets as either marital or separate.

-Marital assets are the assets you and your spouse obtain during the marriage, including investments you make and income you earn while married.
-It doesn’t typically matter who’s name is on the title of shared property.
+Marital assets are the assets you and your spouse obtain during the marriage.
+This includes investments you make and the income you earn while married.
+Any property used for the benefit of the marriage (even if it started out as separate property) is typically considered marital property, despite who’s name is on the title of that shared property.

 Only marital assets can be divided between the spouses.
 Separate assets are not subject to division and will stay in possession of the original owner.